 The Medicaid program in Tennessee is called TennCare, and the division that provides long-term care assistance for the elderly is called the Long-Term Services & Supports.

 Medicaid is a wide-ranging, jointly funded state and federal health care program for low-income individuals of all ages.
-However, this page is focused on Medicaid eligibility, specifically for Tennessee residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, or in assisted living.
+However, this page is focused on Medicaid eligibility, specifically for Tennessee residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, adult foster care home, or in assisted living.

 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Tennessee seniors may be eligible.
 These programs have slightly different eligibility requirements and benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status (and if one’s spouse is also applying for Medicaid benefits) and that Tennessee offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – is an entitlement (anyone who is eligible will receive assistance) & is provided only in nursing homes.